Magikcraft/minecraft/README.md

 Minecraft docker containers suitable for testing [Magikcraft](https://github.com/Magikcraft/MagikCraft), a patched version of ScriptCraft that adds NPM package support and Jasmine for unit testing.

 Different JVM / Minecraft images are on separate branches.
-Containers are built on Docker Hub.
+Containers are built on GitHub and published to Docker Hub.

-This branch:
+* OpenJDK 8u171-jdk-alpine3.8
 * GraalVM 19.3.1-java8

-* Paperclip 1.15.2 build #83
+* Paperclip 1.15.2 build #102
+* Paperclip 1.14.4 build #243

 ## Automated Builds